-All these Nigerian-style scams, no matter what country they actually originate from, are examples of advance fee fraud.
+All these Nigerian-style scams, no matter what country they actually originate from, are examples of advance fee fraud and they follow a similar format.
 They are sometimes called “419” or “4-1-9” scams because in Nigeria they fall under section 419 of the Nigerian criminal code, the section that deals with fraud.
 Although people all over the world now engage in this kind of fraud, the “419” label is a convenient one to apply to this class of fraud as a whole.

 Suppose I’m a con artist and I want to separate you from your money.
 One of the most reliable ways to do this is to promise you more money, if only you’ll help me out by sending me an advance fee.

 So first, I type up a phony email message that says I am the son of a deposed African dictator, and I have millions of dollars trapped in a secret bank account.
-Because there are so many corrupt officials watching my every move, I need a neutral third party (you, sucker) to get the money out of the country for me.
-If you do that (sucker), I’ll pay you 40% of the total.
+Because there are so many corrupt officials watching my every move, I need a neutral third party (you) to get the money out of the country for me.
+If you do that, I’ll pay you 40% of the total.
 Then I send my phony message as spam (unsolicited junk email) to thousands or millions of random addresses all over the world.
 That’s stage one.

 If you fall into the trap and wire the money, can you guess what will happen next?
 The deposed dictator’s son will disappear, throwing away the $20 cell phone he was using to take your calls.
 The foreign bank you wired the money to will tell you the money has already been withdrawn and the account has been closed.
 The owner left no forwarding address.
 Millions on deposit?
 There are no millions and there never were.
 The game is over: the scammer has your money and he has vanished.

-It’s easy to see how a thousand variations of this same general scam can be run.
+It’s easy to see how a thousand variations of this same general scam can be run, keeping the same format but adding slight variations.
 Instead of the son of a deposed African dictator, it’s a dying woman with cancer who wants to give her money to charity; or a soldier in Iraq who wants to smuggle out some cash; or a corrupt official who has an over-invoiced contract that he’d like to cut you in on; or a white farmer in Zimbabwe whose land has been confiscated; or the attorney of a plane crash victim who is trying to locate next-of-kin; and on and on.